Arkansas Headwaters Recreation Area

 Buena Vista to Salida

-The Buena Vista Whitewater Park is located at the Buena Vista boat ramp.
-Beyond the river park, this stretch's outstanding feature is Browns Canyon.
+The Buena Vista Whitewater Park has surf waves for boats and boards and hosts the annual Paddlefest events.
+Beyond the river park, this stretch's outstanding feature is Browns Canyon (Class III-IV).
 The busiest stretch of river, Browns is a wild ride at high water, although at any water level it is a beautiful and challenging river trip.
 Visitors can hike, backpack, camp, fish and view wildlife in this beautiful section of the park.

 A paddle boarder on rough water